nelialanw/Group2_richman/README.md

 <br>Participants may get into hospital due to different events and skips them from rolling dice for 1-3 rounds.
 Participants resume playing from the Hospital.
 * **Prison**
 <br>Same as Hospital.
-* **Winglam Highway Exist**
-<br>Participants' chess will move to the third corner if they stepped into the Highway Entrance.
-* **Alan Water&Electricity Ltd.**
-<br>One of the properties can be purchased.
-Participants have to pay money to the owner based on the number of property they owned.
-* **Chi Shing Store**
-<br>Participants can buy some special tools when they stepped in.
-### Special Tools
-Pariticipants can use special tools in their round before rolling the dice.
-Special tools have several effects such as control the dice in their round, shoot a missile to a player in order to send him to the hospital, double the number of steps of their dice, etc.
-### Centre Bank Service
-Pariticipants can use centre bank service in their round before rolling dice.
-There are 2 services:
-* **Loan**
-<br>Borrow a maximum of $100000 cash, and have to return part of the loan with interest when passing through the starting point;
-* **Mortgage**
-<br>Mortgage their properties in order to get cash, the mortgaged properties cannot charge rent from other players before unmortgaged, properties can be unmortgaged when the owner passes through starting point.
 ## Features/Functions
 ### Dice rolling
 A function returns the number of steps in range of 1-6 randomly.